 We support our employees to feel empowered to raise any concerns they may have of possible misconduct within our workforce, or of suspected modern slavery or human rights issues, and have an Ethics and Compliance hotline policy that operates across SBFE detailing how employees can report such matters.
-The hotline is available 24/7 and is operated by an independent organisation who treat all matters as confidential.
+The hotline is available 24/7 in over 175 languages and is operated by an independent organisation who treat all matters as confidential.
+In 2023, we extended the scope of this hotline so it can also be used by third parties.